War communism: Food and goods distribution

+The distribution ratios were strictly hierarchical: in Moscow, the ratio was set at 4:3:2:1, while in Petrograd, it was even steeper at 8:4:2:1.
+Lenin's explicit ideological goal was to place the bourgeoisie on a "one-eighth" ration or give them nothing at all to ensure the proletariat was fed.

+While the masses struggled with the class ration, the Bolsheviks established a parallel system of "Special Distribution" for the elite and essential personnel.
+In May 1919, the Orgburo created a special fund of consumer goods outside the general plan to satisfy the needs of central government employees and those on special missions.
+In December 1919, a highly classified ration was established for "irreplaceable specialists".
+Managed by S. E. Chutskayev, this "arch-secret" list initially included 200 people (and their families), expanding to 370 by mid-1920.
+Unlike the meager "class rations" given to the public, a special ration typically included meat (25 lbs), butter, sugar, coffee, tea, and tobacco.
+Records from the VTsIK food department show that high-ranking officials like Lenin, Stalin, and Trotsky received individual deliveries.
+For example, in November 1920, Lenin's family received priority supplies eight times, including luxury items such as caviar, cheese, and sweets.

 Background and aims

 Historians have noted that both Tsarist Russia government councils and other opposition parties had advocated for food requisitioning prior to the ascent of the Bolsheviks.
 However, the goals of the Bolsheviks in implementing war communism are a matter of controversy.
 Some commentators, including a number of Bolsheviks, have argued that its sole purpose was to win the war.
-Vladimir Lenin, for instance, said that "the confiscation of surpluses from the peasants was a measure with which we were saddled by the imperative conditions of war-time."
+Vladimir Lenin, for instance, said that "the confiscation of surpluses from the peasants was a measure with which we were saddled by the imperative conditions of war-time".
 Other Bolsheviks, such as Yurii Larin, Lev Kritzman, Leonid Krasin, and Nikolai Bukharin, argued that it was a transitional step towards socialism.
 Commentators, such as the historian Richard Pipes, the philosopher Michael Polanyi, and economists, such as Paul Craig Roberts or Sheldon L. Richman, have argued that war communism was actually an attempt to immediately eliminate private property, commodity production and market exchange, and in that way to implement communist economics, and that the Bolshevik leaders expected an immediate and large-scale increase in economic output.
 This view was also held by Bukharin, who said that "We conceived War Communism as the universal, so to say 'normal' form of the economic policy of the victorious proletariat and not as being related to the war, that is, conforming to a definite state of the civil war".